Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Background

-Since the dataset used for training (i.e., training samples) is enormous, and training has to be done at high-throughput (e.g. 500K training queries per second called QPS ), it is important to make sure that reading training data will not become a bottleneck.
-As such, the training system deploys a separate distributed reader tier, which enables reading of training samples and the actual training process to scale independently.
+Since the dataset used for training (i.e., training samples) is enormous, and training has to be done at high-throughput (e.g. 500K training queries per second called QPS), it is important to make sure that reading training data will not become a bottleneck.
+As such, the training system deploys a separate distributed reader tier (shown as \textit{Reader Cluster} in Figure~\ref{fig:sysoverview}), which enables reading resources and training resources to scale independently.
 Each training cluster uses hundreds of reader nodes residing in a separate cluster, in charge of saturating the trainer with training samples.

+Checkpoints of the training job state (consisting of both the reader and trainer states) are stored at a separate, remote storage (shown as \textit{Checkpoint Cluster} in Figure~\ref{fig:sysoverview}).

+Training jobs are submitted to this infrastructure through an internally developed job scheduling interface.
+Schedulers like Bistro~\cite{goder2015bistro} and PBS~\cite{henderson1995job} handle job and user priorities, and manage the job queue.
+The scheduler assigns jobs based on the job configuration and cluster availability.
+It continuously monitors both the job progress as well as system health status.